KamyarLajani/svelte-validoz/README.md

     },
 ];
 ```
-Remove those lines if you only want to validate after submits.
+Remove those lines below if you want to revalidate only after submits.

 ```js
 let submited = false;